confluentinc/ksql/docs/installation/server-config/security.rst

 Configuring KSQL for Secured Confluent Schema Registry
 ------------------------------------------------------

-The following configuration is connecting KSQL with the Confluent Schema Registry over HTTPS.
+The following configuration will connect KSQL with the Confluent Schema Registry over HTTPS.

 #.
 Specify the HTTPS endpoint in the ``ksql.schema.registry.url`` setting in the
    KSQL server configuration file: